 Rick started his private practice in Colorado in 1987.
 His first major investigation in 1990 was a probe of political kickbacks conducted on behalf of the Denver Elections Commission that determined that 50 of 51 candidates broke the law.
 After his investigation, Denver changed the Election Law.
 Rick’s specialty in governmental misconduct included investigations into alleged misconduct by the police chiefs of four Colorado municipalities, all of whom resigned following Rick’s analysis.

 In 2002, Rick was called upon by the Arapahoe Board of County Commissioners to investigate the activities of County Clerk Tracy Baker.
 Allegations of a sexual relationship and displays of favoritism toward a female employee had generated a lawsuit by another female employee, claiming discrimination and hostile work environment.
 Baker refused to resign.
 A recall election was held.
 Baker lost.

-Rick also has specialized in domestic relations and child custody matters, including parental kidnapping, grandparents rights, matters of visitation, and related issues, including the recovery and return of minor children to parents in Colorado and in other states, who have primary legal custody.
+Rick also has specialized in domestic relations and child custody matters, including parental kidnapping, parenting time investigations, grandparents rights, matters of visitation, and related issues, including the recovery and return of minor children to parents in Colorado and in other states, who have primary legal custody.